 While there are numerous benefits to taking out a reverse mortgage, you should also be mindful that there are some cons too.
 Here are some risks that you should consider carefully before taking out a reverse mortgage.

-While reverse mortgages are typically not taxed since they don’t count as income, they can still impact your access to other government plans such as Supplemental Security Income and Medicaid.
+While reverse mortgages are typically not taxed since they don’t count as income, they can still impact your access to other government plans such as food stamps and Medicaid.
 You should make sure to discuss this with an expert to ensure your eligibility for these benefits isn’t compromised.

 Reverse mortgages aren’t necessarily for everyone, but they can be incredibly helpful in the right situation.
-They are great for people whose homes are increasing considerably in value, or you if plan on staying in the home in the long run.
-You should also be able to cover the general costs for the house, which will require some kind of cash flow.
+The pros and cons of a reverse mortgage are different for each person depending on the situation.
+They are great for people who plan on staying in their home in the long run.
+Learn more about reverse mortgage on our website here.

-Homeowners should weigh the reverse mortgage pros and cons heavily and consult with professionals before taking one out.
-Give Reverse Loan Solutions a call and we can help determine if it is the right fit for you!
+Homeowners should weigh the pros and cons of a reverse mortgage heavily and consult with professionals before taking one out.
+Call us today at Reverse Loan Solutions and we can help determine if it is the right fit for you!